acados/acados/docs/embedded_workflow/index.md

 These files can be created by cross-compiling the `acados` source code for the corresponding dSPACE platform.
 Using a toolchain CMake file, the following steps are needed in order to create the necessary files:
 1. Similar to the `acados` installation process, create a new folder `buildDSXXXX` in the `acados` root folder.
-2. In your PowerShell, navigate to this folder and then run:
+2. In your PowerShell, navigate to this folder and then run (make sure to replace `Toolchain-dSPACEDSXXXX` with your platforms toolchain name):
  ```cmake -D CMAKE_TOOLCHAIN_FILE=../cmake/Toolchain-dSPACEDSXXXX.cmake -G "Unix Makefiles" -D CMAKE_POLICY_VERSION_MINIMUM=3.5 -S ../ -B ./```
 3. In order to cross-compile `acados`, run:
  ```cmake --build ./```